 You have a movie night with your children.
 Halfway through the movie, you flick out your phone and start to surf behind the guise of the sofa cushion.
-What about having dinner with your children and half reading the newspaper?
-Of course there’s no law ruling that we cannot get some of our own ‘adult things’ done while being with the kids.
+What about having dinner with your children and a half reading the newspaper?
+Of course, there’s no law ruling that we cannot get some of our own ‘adult things’ done while being with the kids.
 It may even be reframed as a “win-win” situation.
 However, we need to distinguish between catching up on the things we need to do versus the time promised to the children.
 When you are with them, don’t give them half of you.

 #3 Making our children wait for us

-How often do we tell our children, “I will be there in 5 minutes” but in actual fact we will take way longer than that?
-Certainly there are times when children need to learn to wait for one another in the family.
+How often do we tell our children, “I will be there in 5 minutes” but in actual fact, we will take way longer than that?
+Certainly, there are times when children need to learn to wait for one another in the family.
 However, we need to be aware that it does not become a dismissive excuse to buy time.
 Say X minutes and mean what you say.
 Let our children know there are times we are readily available for them as well.

 #4 Bad-mouthing in front of your kid

 Perhaps it is the misconception that the young ones do not catch on when adults badmouth people they know.
 It may be something annoying a family member did, a school teacher or the classmate’s parents.
-Let our children enjoy relationships without preconceived bias that they subconsciously receive from us.
+Let our children enjoy relationships without preconceived biases that they subconsciously receive from us.

 #5 Bad-mouthing your kid in front of others